Filiberto Hernández Martínez

 Filiberto Hernández Martínez (born 1971) was a Mexican serial killer active between 2010 and 2013.
-His crimes took place in Tamuín, in southern of San Luis Potosi state, allegedly murdered four children and a woman, before other feminicide was attributed him.
+His crimes took place in Tamuín, in the south of San Luis Potosí, where he allegedly murdered four children and a woman, before another femicide was attributed to him.

 Biography

-In 1971, Filiberto Hernández was born in Ebano, San Luis Potosi, to an impoverished family.
-He had 3 brothers and 2 sisters.
+In 1971, Filiberto Hernández was born alongside 3 brothers and 2 sisters in Ebano, San Luis Potosí, to an impoverished family.
 According to his father, Marcelino Hernández, he was a normal boy, had worked from a young age, only studied to a high school level, and enlisted in the military when he was 17 years old.